 If you want to change the author in your post, check the Author box.
 At the bottom of the page, a meta box will appear with more options.

 Step 3.
 Get more formatting options

 Before you start, make sure you are in the Visual tab, which enables you to easily edit a text (Text tab is used to writing in HTML code).

-On the top of the Content area you will find Standard Editing Tools, such as bold, italics, lists, headings, etc. At the very end there is an icon called Toolbar Toogle.
+On top of the Content area, you will find Standard Editing Tools, such as bold, italics, lists, headings, etc. At the very end, there is an icon called Toolbar Toggle.
 When you click on it, you will see options of text formatting, such as text color, underlining, etc. They will be useful during the editing process.